piotrszyma/goshare/README.md

 goshare
 ```

-This will start the server on port 8000, accessible from other devices on your local network.
-You can access the web interface from other devices by navigating to `http://<your-server-ip>:8000` in a web browser.
+This will start the server on a random available port, accessible from other devices on your local network.
+You can access the web interface from other devices by navigating to the URL printed in the console when the server starts.

 When the server starts, it will print a QR code to the console that you can scan with your mobile device to easily access the file sharing interface.